 This is the easiest and most reliable way to beat the most recent Starbucks price increases.

-The new ‘Borrow a Cup’ program is being tested at select stores.
+The new ‘Borrow a Cup’ program is in the testing phase at select stores.

-Earn extra Bonus Stars for when you ‘Borrow a Cup’.
+Earn extra Bonus Stars when you borrow a cup.

-Starbucks Rewards members earn 1-2 “Stars” for every $1 spent, but if you receive your Starbucks drink in a borrowed cup, you get Stars for your purchase, PLUS 10 Stars for returning the cup.
+Starbucks Rewards members earn one to two Stars for every $1 spent.
+However, if you receive your Starbucks drink in a borrowed cup and return it, you get 25 bonus Stars plus the aforementioned $0.10 off your drink.

 Starbucks is even retrieving borrowed cups from people’s homes.

 Remember the front porch metal boxes for the milkman (or have you at least heard of that)?
 Starbucks is trying to bring that back.
-They’ve partnered with recycling company Ridwell to have their borrowed cups collected from your porch.
+They’re partnering with recycling company Ridwell to have their borrowed cups collected from your porch.